alethes/meteor-pages/README.md

 Currently, the following examples are available in the */examples* directory:

 + *basic* - the most straightforward way of using *Pages*.
-The default item template simply lists each item's attributes.
+The default item template simply lists the attributes of each item.

++ *changePerPage* - basic usage with two buttons enabling immediate changes to the "perPage" setting

 + *infinite* - infinite scrolling